 - 1. The KSJCE is a sanctioned show by the Tennessee's Top Tier (TTT) show point program.
 Information about TTT is available at www.tncattle.org. - 2.
 All commercial heifers must be weaned, polled/dehorned and neither of the second permanent incisors (I2) may have erupted.
 If either of the second permanent incisors have erupted (broken through the gums), the heifer will be ineligible. - 3.
 All steers must be polled/dehorned (and healed) and castrated. - a.
 Any evidence of testicles or testicular residue will disqualify the steer. - 4.
 Steers and commercial heifers will show by weight.
 After an animal leaves the scales, no reweighs will be made. - a.
-There is no minimum weight for steers. - 5.
+There is no minimum weight for steers. - b.
+Dairy feeder steers must be 100% dairy breed, no beef breeds allowed.
+Dairy feeder steers must weigh less than 900 pounds.
+They will not compete against market steers in championship classes. - 5.
 Registered heifers will be shown by age in the following classes: - a.
 Junior Heifer Calves (January 1 February 28/29, year of show) - b.
 Late Senior Heifer Calves (November 1 December 31, preceding year) - c.
 Early Senior Heifer Calves (September 1 October 31, preceding year) - d.
 Summer Yearlings (July 1 August 31, preceding year) - e.
 Late Spring Yearlings (May 1 June 30, preceding year) - f.
 Spring Yearlings (March 1 April 30, preceding year) - g.
 Junior Yearlings (January 1 February 28/29, preceding year) - h.
 Late Senior Yearlings (November 1 December 31, year before preceding year) - i.
 Early Senior Yearlings (September 1 October 31, year before preceding year) - 6.
-Breeds shows for registered heifers will be offered for any breed with 8 or more head entered by 3 or more exhibitors.
+Breed shows for registered heifers will be offered for any breed with 8 or more head entered by 3 or more exhibitors.
 Those with less than 8 head and 3 exhibitors will be shown in the All Other Breeds classes. - 7.
 Classes may be divided based on discretion of show management. - 8.
 There will not be divisions for market steer and commercial heifer shows.
-All class winners will compete in the respective Grand Drive.
+All class winners

+- will compete in the respective Grand Drive.
 Second place animals will be paraded through the ring before the Grand Drive and then will enter the ring for consideration after the respective class winner is chosen for the Top 5. - 9.
 Bred By Exhibitor for Registered Heifers is defined as an exhibitor being listed as both the sole breeder and sole owner of the heifer on the registration paper. - a.
 To be eligible for Bred By Exhibitor competition, it must be indicated on entry form. - 10.
-Farm Bred for Commercial Heifers is defined as the heifer being produced by a dam solely owned by the exhibitor, his/her parents/legal guardian or his/her grandparents at the time that the said heifer was conceived.
+Farm Bred for Commercial Heifers is defined as the heifer being produced by a dam solely owned by the exhibitor, his/her parents/legal guardian or his/her grandparents at the time that the said heifer was conceived. - a.

-- a.
 To be eligible for Farm Bred competition, it must be indicated on entry form. - 11.
 There will be a County Group of Five for registered heifers, commercial heifers and steers.
 For each, there must be 5 animals from at least 3 different exhibitors, respectively.
 Exhibitors can only participate in one county group entry per animal type.